UPDATED: JULY 05, 2023 | 2 MIN READ

 What is a deductible?

 A deductible is an amount you must pay before your health insurer starts to cover your medical bills.

 What is the difference between a limited fixed and traditional indemnity insurance plan?

 Traditional indemnity plans pay a percentage of medical care costs, but these feature a set amount, no matter how much the medical service costs.

 What are the benefits of a fixed indemnity plan?

 These plans may not feature deductibles, coinsurance, or copayments.
 You can purchase a plan anytime without waiting for an enrollment period, and you choose your doctor or hospital.
-If you lose income while in the hospital or sick, an indemnity plan can help replace it.
+If you lose income while in the hospital or are sick, an indemnity plan can help replace it.

 What is the difference between indemnity and reimbursement plans?

-A reimbursement plan pays a patient’s actual care costs, while the indemnity plan pays a daily or monthly benefit.
+A reimbursement plan pays a patient’s care costs, while the indemnity plan pays a daily or monthly benefit.